virtualagc/virtualagc/DrawingTree/README.txt

 	DRAWINGNUMBERPLUSREF.csv

-drawings.csv is a single file containing, basically, a dump of all the drawing index tables from the website files AgcDrawingIndexXXXXXX.html, merged and sorted.
+drawings.csv is a single file containing, basically, a dump of all the drawing index tables from the Virtual AGC website files AgcDrawingIndexXXXXXX.html, merged and sorted.
 It has the fields

 	URL DRAWINGNUMBER REV DOCTYPE SHEETNUM FRAMENUM TITLE NOTES